SushiLab/mVIRs/README.md

 	          456                                 123
 	```

-	Or assuming a phage is integrated in the chromosome but the read comes from a the same, but circularized phage.
+	Or assuming a phage is integrated in the chromosome but a read comes from a circularized phage identical in sequence:

 	```
 	# Phage integrated in reference chromosome denoted as P